top of page

 Then, in 1977, my girlfirend at the time (Mary Jane) was attending Brock University in St. Catharines.
 I took my guitar down with me (it went everywhere...) and was sitting in one of the little residence lounges (they called it "The Knuckle") playing guitar for her.
 A small group of people slowly gathered and sat listening and singing along.
 One of the people in The Knuckle group was the Manager of the on campus pub, Alphie's Trough ("Alphie's"...
 Alphie was apparently the name of General Brock's Horse...).
 Bill (the manager guy) asked if I would like to play a few nights at Alphies.
 I agreed and the rest, as they say, is history.
 Brock didn't have a Cliff Erickson, so I was a unique thing to them.
 It was a ton of fun.

 In 1982, I was performing at The Blind Duck (the old on campus pub for what was then Erindale College, now known as University of Toronto Mississauga or UTM) at the end of first (Fall) semester and a fella named Kent was in the audience.
 He a had a job off campus at a local pub known as Mulligan's Roadhouse.
 He asked me if I would consider playing there and I said yes.
-I ended up being the "house act" there from My first gig (St. Paddy's Day 1983) thru my last gig (St. Paddy's Day 2009).
+I ended up being the "house act" there for years after my first gig (St. Paddy's Day 1983) thru my last gig (St. Paddy's Day 2009).
 It was an amazing party place.
 I played there thru three owners (Terri, John and Rick), many girlfriends and two wives (the second one has kept me on!) and accumulated a history of well in excess of 500 shows in that room.
-(23.JAN.2020: I've now returned to Mulligan's in 2020 to see if I can hustle up a new batch of memories...)
+After being away from that room from '09, I returned there in Jan 2020.
+I'm still there once a month!

 CURRENCY...